Kecskemét

 Kecskemét (/ˈkɛtʃkɛmeɪt/ KETCH-kem-ayt /hu/) is a city with county rights in central Hungary.
 It is the eighth-largest city in the country, and the county seat of Bács-Kiskun.

 Kecskemét lies halfway between the capital Budapest and the country's third-largest city, Szeged, 86 km from both of them and almost equal distance from the two big rivers of the country, the Danube and the Tisza.
-It is the northern of two centres of the Hungarian Southern Great Plain (Dél-Alföld) region (comprising the three counties Bács-Kiskun, Békés and Csongrád); the southern centre is Szeged, the seat of Csongrád county.
+It is the northern of two centres of the Hungarian Southern Great Plain (Dél-Alföld) region (with Bács-Kiskun, Békés and Csongrád counties).
+The southern centre is Szeged, the seat of Csongrád County.

 Etymology

-The name of the city stems from the Hungarian word kecske meaning 'goat' and -mét meaning 'pass'.
+The name of the city stems from the Hungarian word kecske, meaning 'goat', and -mét, meaning 'pass'.

 Geography

-Kecskemét was established at the meeting point of a large sandy region and a sandy yellow soil; its elevation is 120 m above sea level.
-The territory west of the city is covered by wind-blown sand, characterised by the almost parallel northern-southern sand dunes and the plain between them.
-At the end of the 18th and the beginning of the 19th centuries, the pastures had become depleted.
-Overgrazing by cattle had destroyed the natural vegetation cover, and the movement of sand seriously endangered the town.
-Concentrated reforestation and planting of fruit and vines was carried out to stabilise the soil again.
+Kecskemét was established at the meeting point of a large sandy region and a sandy yellow soil.
+Its elevation is 120 m above sea level.
+The territory west of the city is covered by wind-blown sand and is characterised by the almost parallel northern-southern sand dunes and the plain between them.
+In the late 18th and the early 19th centuries, the pastures become depleted.
+Overgrazing by cattle had destroyed natural vegetation cover, and the movement of sand seriously endangered the town.
+The concentrated reforestation and planting of fruit and vines were carried out to restabilise the soil.

 Kecskemét is in the centre of Kiskunság, one of Hungary's famous regions.
 The Kiskunság National Park was established in 1975 to preserve the many different regional species of plants and animals.
-It is a "mosaic"-type national park, consisting of units that are not connected.
+It is a 'mosaic'-type national park and has units that are not connected.

 Climate

-The characteristic weather in the Kecskemét region of Kiskunság is continental warm, dry, sometimes extreme.
-The amount of sunlight makes it possible for the region to produce agricultural products such as wheat, apricots, red peppers, and tomatoes.
-The warmest month in Kecskemét is July, with an average temperature of 22.2 C; the coldest is January, with -0.3 C.
+The weather in the Kecskemét region of Kiskunság is characteristically continental warm and dry and is sometimes extreme.
+The amount of sunlight makes allows the region to produce agricultural products such as wheat, apricots, red peppers, and tomatoes.
+The warmest month in Kecskemét is July, with an average temperature of 22.2 C; the coldest is January, at -0.3 C.

 Early spring and late autumn frosts are frequent on the Great Hungarian Plain.
-The possibility of frost usually ends only in the middle of April.
+The possibility of frost usually ends only in mid-April.
 After the third week of October, the temperature is frequently below 0 °C.